zbakin/Udacity_Self_Driving_ML/README.md

 Each tf file holds at minimum image, bounding boxes and classes information.

 ### Cross validation
+The recommended way to split the dataset is:
+Training: 77%
+Validation: 20%
+Testing: 3%

 ## Training
 ### Reference experiment